top of page

 DIRECTOR'S INVITATION

-Amid these civil wars, the responsibility and challenge of leadership remains, a challenge that requires us to speak with authenticity and courage to what we see, hear, think, and feel.
+Amid these challenges to democracy, and in the face of what may be its death throes, the responsibility and challenge of leadership remains, a challenge that requires us to speak with authenticity and courage to what we see, hear, think, and feel.
 This ‘conference’, offered as a resource in taking up the challenge of leadership, will be an experiential learning event conducted in the Group Relations tradition.
 As such, it will not feature experts delivering slide presentations to relatively passive learners.
 Instead, it will be an opportunity to grapple with its title theme in the context of a temporary organization that participants and staff will co-create.
 Within that organization, we will explore together our here-and-now experience of engaging with each other across various roles within a living system.
 Focused primarily at the level of the group, we will pay attention to what is happening at both the conscious and unconscious levels, and to how the title theme manifests among us.
-We will explore our very human needs, wishes and fears, both rational and irrational, in ways that connect these to the civil wars of which we are a part, including those inside us.
+We will explore our very human needs, wishes and fears, both rational and irrational, in ways that connect these to the challenges to democracy that confront us, including those inside us.
 We will not work with the theme “out there,” but rather “in here” within the groups we form during the event.
 This intense experiential learning will help us grow our understanding and expand our options for action, enabling us to work more effectively amid the struggles that we face.
 We invite you to join us on this journey.

 mak wemuk, JD